plexsystems/plexsystems.github.io/content/posts/deploying-infrastructure-azure.md

 - Visual `plan` and `apply` results in the pull request? _Check._
 - State locking to guarentee that plans stay relevant? _Check._

-And best of all?
-It's [free and open source](https://github.com/runatlantis/atlantis).
+As an added bonus, not only does it run on Kubernetes, its an [open source project](https://github.com/runatlantis/atlantis).

 ### How does it work?

 Atlantis is controlled by typing commands as comments on the pull request comment thread.
 Need to run `plan` against your pull request?
-Comment on the pull request: `atlantis plan`.
+Just comment on the pull request, `atlantis plan`.
 This will instruct Atlantis to get the plan for your changes and respond to the pull request with the result.

 To get the plan for you, Atlantis will: